top of page

 The Party refused to admit that unfair competition from economically distressed immigrants could harm American workers.
 Jared Bernstein, Biden’s economic spinmeister, repeated the trope that immigrants have little or no effect on overall wages; and anyway, they accept jobs that Americans don’t want.

 But the facts say otherwise.
-In the occupations to which illegals gravitate, like roofers and maids, wages are unfairly depressed; yet in those occupations most of the workers ARE NATIVE BORN, which shows that Americans do want those jobs.
+In the occupations to which illegals gravitate, like roofers and maids, wages are unfairly depressed; yet in those occupations most of the workers are NATIVE BORN, which shows that many Americans do compete for those jobs.

 Pandering to whiney collegians took precedence over the genuine plight of the working class.

-First, their ability to qualify for a home mortgage has not been impeded by student debt: the home ownership rate of college grads actually rose 3 percentage points from 1980 to 2020.
-For high school graduates, homeownership fell by 2%.
+For example, their ability to qualify for a home mortgage has not been impeded by student debt.
+To the contrary, the home ownership rate of college grads actually rose 3 percentage points from 1980 to 2020.
+But for high school graduates, it fell by 2%.

-Second, a longitudinal study of freshmen found that borrowers who completed the degree defaulted on their loans at just one-fifth the rate of those who “dropped out.”
-Clearly, it’s the borrowers without a degree who struggle to repay student loans.
+Also, a longitudinal study of freshmen found that borrowers who completed the degree defaulted on their loans at just one-fifth the rate of those who “dropped out.”
+Clearly, it’s the borrowers without a degree who struggle with debt.
 That's why their average credit score is 43 points lower than that of college graduates.

 Despite Larry Summer’s warning, the Party proceeded to fuel a regressive inflation-tax through excessive deficit spending.

 The inflation spike hit non-college workers disproportionately hard because most of their income is spent on necessities, the prices of which rose faster than other goods.
-From 2020 through 2023 inflation cut the purchasing power of working-class earnings by about 8%.
+From 2020 through 2023 inflation cut the purchasing power of working-class earnings by about 8%, as shown by the gap between the pink and green lines.
 (Meanwhile, the appreciating value of homes and stock portfolios helped college graduates offset inflation.)

-Instead, it told the working class that they should be grateful for the big investment in charging stations for those who are rich enough to afford an EV.
-Furthermore, the working class watched in dismay as the Party prioritized the epitome of woke extremism: stretching the DEI umbrella to include the participation of biological males in women's sports.
+The White House chose to compensate with condescending messaging: the public should be grateful for the big investment in charging stations for those who are rich enough to afford an EV.
+And they should appreciate the Party's prioritization of woke extremism: stretching the DEI umbrella to include the participation of biological males in women's sports.

 The specter of Lia Thomas: Kamala Harris’ Bud-Light moment.